Certified Medical Assistant (CMA) Certification

-Medical assistants, both clinical and administrative, perform a vital role in the administration and delivery of healthcare.
+Medical assistants, both clinical and administrative, perform a vital role in administering healthcare.
 These professionals assist doctors, nurses, and other staff members in clinical settings, allowing for the improved treatment and care of visiting patients.

 The prerequisites to become a medical assistant are not extremely limiting; in fact, it is possible to become a medical assistant by completing a certificate or associate’s degree in the same field.
-That said, those who are committed to a medical assisting career, and who wish to obtain additional skills and knowledge, and likely a competitive advantage, should consider pursuing Certified Medical Assistant (CMA) certification through the American Association of Medical Assistants (AAMA), an organization that aims to “provide the medical assistant professional with education, certification, credential acknowledgment, networking opportunities, scope-of-practice protection, and advocacy for quality patient-centered healthcare.”
+That said, those who are committed to a medical assisting career and who wish to obtain additional skills and knowledge and likely a competitive advantage should consider pursuing Certified Medical Assistant (CMA) certification through the American Association of Medical Assistants (AAMA).
+This organization aims to “provide the medical assistant professional with education, certification, credential acknowledgment, networking opportunities, scope-of-practice protection, and advocacy for quality patient-centered healthcare.”

-Ultimately, if you are currently employed as a medical assistant, or you are considering a career in this field, and you hope to advance in the profession, obtaining CMA certification will signify to colleagues, managers and potential employers that your expertise and knowledge exceed established standards, and that you are dedicated to the profession.
+Ultimately, if you are currently employed as a medical assistant, or you are considering a career in this field, and you hope to advance in the profession, obtaining CMA certification will signal to colleagues, managers, and potential employers that your expertise and knowledge exceed established standards and that you are dedicated to the profession.
 To help you on this path, we have provided a brief overview below, which details the requirements for the CMA certification exam, how to prepare, and what to expect.

-Furthermore, it may also prove beneficial to volunteer in a clinical setting whenever possible, and interact with those in this career or in other healthcare-related professions.
-This extracurricular experience will not only boost a resume, but will also provide the student of an idea of what to expect should he or she continue down a medical career path.
+Furthermore, it may also prove beneficial to volunteer in a clinical setting whenever possible and interact with those in this career or other healthcare-related professions.
+This extracurricular experience will boost a resume and provide students with an idea of what to expect should he or she continue down a medical career path.